OI-wiki/i18n/README.md

 ## Copyright statement

 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License Agreement" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />
-Unless otherwise specified, except for the code part of the project, we all use <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/deed.zh"> (Creative Commons BY-SA 4.0) Creative Commons Attribution-Share in the Same Way 4.0 International License Agreement</a> Add the additional [The Star And Thank Author License](https://github.com/zTrix/sata-license) for copyright approval.
+Unless otherwise specified, except for the code part of the project, we all use <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a> plus the additional [The Star And Thank Author License](https://github.com/zTrix/sata-license) as our licenses.

 In other words, you can share freely during use, but you must sign, and share in the same way without additional restrictions.